WIn this post, we're going to tell you all about the differences between SEO and SEM and how to use each to spur your website’s growth.

 Off-page SEO tells Google what others think about your website.
 Search engines will assume that you've got stellar content that offers value for users if you have tons of quality links from authority sites.

 Technical SEO is all about optimizing the non-content elements of your website to improve rankings.
-These include;

 - Making your site mobile friendly